xelixdev/django-pgviews-redux/README.md

 ### Dependencies

 You can specify other views you depend on.
 This ensures the other views are installed beforehand.
 Using dependencies also ensures that your views get refreshed correctly when using `sync_pgviews --force`.

+> [!NOTE]
-**Note:** Views are synced after the Django application has migrated and adding models to the dependency list will cause syncing to fail.
+> Views are synced after the Django application has migrated, and adding models to the dependency list will cause syncing to fail.

 Example: